FOUR LAKES TASK FORCE

 erosion

 How can I get help managing or stabilizing the erosion on my property?
-To get help managing erosion on your property you can make improvements on your own or, if the erosion is threatening a structure on your property, then you can apply for the Natural Resources Conservation Service (NRCS) Emergency Watershed Protection (EWP) program.
+To get help managing erosion on your property you can make improvements on your own or, if you are unsure what to do or how to do it, you can contact FLTF for help by sending an email to [email protected] and describe the erosion concern.
+Someone from FLTF will contact you and answer questions on the best way to stabilize the land.

 • Fill erosion rills and prevent them from getting bigger